Intrinsically symmetric cosmological model in the presence of dissipative fluids: Introduction

 Following this procedure, exact solutions were studied considering simple matter contents, as vacuum \cite{wolf86}, irrotational dust \cite{bona92,sop00} and perfect fluids \cite{arg85, wolf86a}.
-In \cite{wolf86}, flatness of three-dimensional hypersurfaces (that could be either timelike or spacelike) was imposed together with the condition of a traceless extrinsic curvature, for simplicity.
-In \cite{bona92} irrotational dust metrics were considered by demanding that the hypersurfaces orthogonal to the fluid flow had constant curvature, and the authors found that the resulting solutions are either contained in the Szekeres dust solutions \cite{sze75} or are homogeneous of certain Bianchi types.
-Also in \cite{sop00} an irrotational dust solution was considered and a maximal group of isometries, that is, a six-parameter group of motions, was imposed on the spacelike hypersurfaces orthogonal to the fluid velocity, and the conclusion was that all the irrotational dust solutions of EFE with flat spatial geometry were either Bianchi I or were subfamilies of the Szekeres geometry.
+In Ref.\ \cite{wolf86}, flatness of three-dimensional hypersurfaces (that could be either timelike or spacelike) was imposed together with the condition of a traceless extrinsic curvature, for simplicity.
+In Ref.\ \cite{bona92}, irrotational dust metrics were considered by demanding that the hypersurfaces orthogonal to the fluid flow had constant curvature, and the authors found that the resulting solutions are either contained in the Szekeres dust solutions \cite{sze75} or are homogeneous of certain Bianchi types.
+Also, in Ref.\ \cite{sop00}, an irrotational dust solution was considered and a maximal group of isometries, that is, a six-parameter group of motions was imposed on the spacelike hypersurfaces orthogonal to the fluid velocity, and the conclusion was that all the irrotational dust solutions of EFE with flat spatial geometry were either Bianchi I or subfamilies of the Szekeres geometry.

-In this work we propose an explicit inhomogeneous solution of the EFE by restricting the hypersurfaces orthogonal to the irrotational fluid flow to be flat and considering the matter content to be general, in principle.
-We find that we only need to determine the energy density function in order to completely specify the geometry and the matter distribution.
-As we specify the equations of state for the anisotropic stresses and the pressure, we show how the inhomogeneities in the model yield an accelerated expansion.
-Compared to the FLRW model, this leads to a behavior usually attributed to the dark energy component. \\
+In this work we propose an explicit inhomogeneous solution of the EFE by restricting the hypersurfaces orthogonal to the irrotational fluid flow to be flat, but allowing the matter content to have dissipative components.
+Assuming certain phenomenological thermodynamic equations, it is possible to completely determine the geometry and the matter distribution only by specifying the functional form of the energy density.
+The EFE will constrain the set of possibilities narrowing the phenomenological thermodynamic parameters and the spatial part of the energy density.
+Then, we show how the inhomogeneities in the model yield an effective deceleration parameter comparable to those found in the literature.
+In particular, compared to the FLRW model, this might lead to a behavior usually attributed to the dark energy component.